Children’s Play, Learning & Development

-This course will introduce you to a wide range of interesting and enriching topic areas relevant to early year’s practice, from the practical skills for looking after children to the psychological theory of development.
-With a minimum of 50 hours practical work experience and theoretical concepts, this Children’s Play, Learning and Development Single Vocational A Level Qualification offers you the opportunity to gain skills and knowledge of working with children from birth to age eight years.
+This course will introduce you to a wide range of interesting and enriching topic areas relevant to early year’s practice, from the practical skills needed for looking after children to psychological theory of development.
+You will gain an understanding of the development of children and how this influences their progress as they grow.

-Students will be expected to have a minimum of two GCSEs at grade 6 and three other GCSEs at grade 4 or above, including English Language and Mathematics at grade 4.
+Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 and three GCSEs at grade 5/4, including English Language and Mathematics at grade 5/4 or above.
+Or eight GCSEs at a minimum of grade 5.
 This course may be taken alongside A Level courses and may be more suited to learners with a strong profile of prior attainment in vocational studies.
-This course requires a high level of motivation and professionalism due to the amount of time spent in childcare settings.
+The course requires a high level of motivation and professionalism due to the amount of time spent in childcare settings.

 The course will introduce you to a range of interesting and enriching topic areas relevant to early year’s practice, from practical skills for looking after children to psychological theory of development.
 You will gain an understanding of the development of children and how this influences their progress as they grow.
 Using this information, you will gain skills in supporting the development of children through the use of activities and observation.
 You will also gain an insight in how to promote children’s language and communication through play and learning activities.